CT Farm Energy Audit Program

 Connecticut Greenhouses can cut energy use and costs with the Connecticut Farm Energy Audit Program.

-CTRC&D’s Connecticut Farm Energy Audit Program is pleased to announce funding to cover 75% of the cost of energy audits for Connecticut greenhouse growers and agricultural producers.
-The program will evaluate cost-effective technologies to solve energy challenges faced by today’s growers, with a focus on innovative technologies.
-Examples of projects that can be analyzed through the energy audits include dynamic temperature controls, waste heat recovery systems, thermal energy storage, adaptive lighting controls, and more.
+CTRC&D’s Connecticut Farm Energy Audit Program provided funding to cover 75% of the cost of energy audits for Connecticut greenhouse growers and agricultural producers.
+The program evaluated cost-effective technologies to solve energy challenges faced by today’s growers, with a focus on innovative technologies.
+Examples of projects that were analyzed through the energy audits include dynamic temperature controls, waste heat recovery systems, thermal energy storage, adaptive lighting controls, and more.

-- Comprehensive: This detailed energy audit analyzes the entire operation and provides recommendations for all cost-effective energy efficiency technologies for the farm.
+· Comprehensive: This detailed energy audit analyzed the entire operation and provided recommendations for all cost-effective energy efficiency technologies for the farm.

-- Targeted: This energy audit is focused on one or two specific technologies the grower wishes to investigate.
+· Targeted: This energy audit focused on one or two specific technologies the grower wished to investigate.

-Both types of audits include energy and cost savings and anticipated payback period for the recommended equipment.
-Once an audit report is complete, growers can make sound business decisions and apply for funding through the Rural Energy for America Program (REAP) to complete the recommended energy efficient projects.
+Both types of audits included energy and cost savings and anticipated payback period for the recommended equipment.
+Once an audit report was complete, growers can make sound business decisions and apply for funding through the Rural Energy for America Program (REAP) to complete the recommended energy efficient projects.